amld/workshop-unsupervised-fraud/README.md

 # amld2020-unsupervised
 Repository for the Fraud Detection (outlier detection on mixed data) workshop, AMLD 2020

+## General instructions:

+- By cloning the repo, you will have the notebooks and data files needed during the workshop
+- To have a working environment for the code, you may either:
+    - Use the colab link in the `*_colab.ipynb` notebooks
+    - Use Docker (in that case, be sure to run the Dockerfile, see below)
+    - Install the packages from the `requirements.txt` For the workshop challenge, you will be submitting to an API.
+Working internet is therefore vital! (the data quantities are however rather small).

 ## Cloning the repo
 To clone the repo: